Table of Contents

 Final Words

-Although expensive and requiring detailed and precise setup for ideal optical performance, the Starizona 0.63x Reducer and Corrector lives up to expectations, even in the most demanding situations where other reducers fail substantially.
-If you want superior results using a focal reducer on an SCT that doesn’t have internal optical corrections and can stomach the price, this one is likely to perform phenomenally, both in coma correction and focal length reduction, as well as in maintaining the clarity of the image without adding undesirable gradients.
+Although expensive and requiring detailed and precise setup for ideal optical performance, the Starizona 0.63x Reducer and Corrector lives up to expectations, even in the most demanding situations where other reducers may fail.
+If you want superior results using a focal reducer on an SCT and can stomach the price, this one is likely to perform phenomenally, both in coma correction and focal length reduction, as well as in maintaining the clarity of the image without adding undesirable gradients.

-2 thoughts on “Starizona 0.63x SCT Reducer & Corrector
+3 thoughts on “Starizona 0.63x SCT Reducer & Corrector”